Add essential oils to the bath sounds like a good idea. I mean, who doesn’t want a lovely scented soak in the tub?

 - mix 5-10 drops of skin safe essential oil with 1 cup full-fat milk

-- mix 5-10 drops of skin safe essential oil with 1 cup salt and 1 tablespoon of carrier oil (this is a simple way to make moisturizing bath salts, but don’t store them in glass containers)
+- mix 5-10 drops of skin safe essential oil with 1 cup salt and 1 tablespoon of carrier oil (this is a simple way to make moisturizing bath salts, but don’t store them in glass containers if making bath salts with baking soda)

 If using strong floral oils, you will want to use less, maybe only one or two drops, as the scent can become overpowering.